satelliteicecoffee/mikopub/README.md

 * Log management for all instruments and the *Task* itself
 * Parameter preparations, e.g. loading data, pre-calculations, conditional operations, if any

-The *Task* can be used either directly or case template.
+The *Task* can be used either directly or as a test case template.

 **Directly:**